 For geographically distributed ESXi servers managed by single vCenter, create one backup proxy pool per geographic organization or remote location.
 Add the backup proxies deployed locally in that organization or location to the backup proxy pool.
 Assign the backup proxy pool to virtual machines locally present in that geographic organization .

-For example, an XYZ company has a main organization in Switzerland and three remote locations, one in Singapore, one in Germany, and one in China.
-At each of the location, an ESXi host is deployed that manages different virtual machines implemented at that location.
+For example, an XYZ company has a main organization in Switzerland and three remote locations, one each in Singapore, Germany, and China.
+At each location, an ESXi host is deployed that manages different virtual machines implemented at that location.
 A vCenter server is deployed at the main organization at Switzerland, which manages the ESXi host at each remote location.

 To efficiently perform backup and restore activities, we recommend to deploy backup proxy at each remote location.
 Create a backup proxy pool at each organization and add the locally deployed backup proxy to the respective backup proxy pool.
 Finally, assign this backup proxy pool to the virtual machines locally present at each location.

 For a data center, a single backup proxy pool is sufficient.
 However, you can create multiple backup proxy pools if you want to assign dedicated backup proxy resources to certain virtual machines.

 After creating the backup proxy pool, you can add the backup proxies to that pool so that these backup proxies can handle the backup and restore jobs for various virtual machines.